-We are a not-for-profit company, but unlike most other not-for-profits, we pay significant federal, state, and local taxes or assessments.
-We are also different from other not-for-profits in that we don’t receive or solicit charitable donations, and we don't benefit from tax-exempt financing.
+Unlike most not-for-profit organizations, we pay significant federal, state, and local taxes and assessments.
+We don’t solicit or receive charitable donations, and we don't benefit from tax-exempt financing.

 In 2020, our company paid more than $289 million in federal, state, and local taxes and assessments.